sergiusens/snappy-docs/deprecation-notices/dn4.md

 _introduced in snapcraft 2.28_

-Snapcraft has a `history command`, the output of which looks something like this:
+Snapcraft has a `history` command, the output of which looks something like this:

 ```
 $ snapcraft history my-snap